-The North Carolina Writers’ Network offers an ongoing critiquing and editing service for its members.
-Through this program, Network writers have the opportunity to open a dialogue about their work with established writers and editors of varying backgrounds and areas of expertise.
+The North Carolina Writers’ Network offers an ongoing Critiquing and Editing Service for its members.
+Through this program, Network writers can have their unpublished work reviewed by established writers and editors of varying backgrounds and areas of expertise.

 "It was unbelievably helpful . . .
 I was totally impressed, and it was well worth the price.
 You have a very satisfied member."